Professional Applied and Computational Mathematics, M.S.

 ACM 661 Survival Analysis (1 credit)

-Required credit hours in business communication and project management courses 9 cr
+Required credit hours in business fundamentals courses 9 cr

 One 3 credit course from each area below: